grego118118/rechatbot/CHATBOT_EMBED_GUIDE.md

 ### What the Chatbot Can Do:

-- 🔍 Answer questions about Hampden County real estate market
+- 🔍 Answer questions about Western Massachusetts real estate market
 - 📊 Provide market statistics and trends
 - 🏘️ Share town-specific information
 - 💡 Guide buyers and sellers through the process